abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

     * Random forest Regression - Completed on 29-07-2020
     * Evaluating Regression Models performance - Completed on 04-08-2020
     * Choosing a regression model - Completed on 06-08-2020
-* Part 3- Classification - Currently Pursuing
+* Part 3 - Classification - Currently Pursuing
     * Logistic Regression - Completed on 08-08-2020
+    * K Nearest Neighbours - Completed on 09-08-2020

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?